Posted by Midhat Zaman on July 25, 2022

 Midhat Zaman

 Most organizations encourage people to take time off, but don’t require it.
-This means that too many employees finish the year with vacation days still in the bank – only 29% of workers actually used all their time off in 2022!
+This means that too many employees finish the year with vacation days still in the bank – only 1 in 3 workers used all their vacation days in 2023!
 But that’s not all.
 Despite benefiting from flexible and robust time-off policies, 2 out of 3 remote and hybrid workers actually report they have a hard time disconnecting from work.

 From mental health days to vacation purchase plans, employees have more time-off options than ever.
 But as long as those options aren’t being used, well-being is left on the back burner.
 Here’s a reminder of how time off benefits your organization and your team.